abdelbahgat/microsoft-graph-docs/api-reference/api/user_findmeetingtimes.md

 |returnSuggestionHints|boolean|`True` to return the reasons for suggesting the meeting time.|

 ### Response
-If successful, this method returns `200, OK` response code and [meetingTimeCandidate](../resources/meetingtimecandidate.md) object in the response body.
+If successful, this method returns `200, OK` response code and a collection of [meetingTimeCandidate](../resources/meetingtimecandidate.md) objects in the response body.

 ### Example
 Here is an example of how to call this API.